 This is auto-created by default and increases by one number for every case created.
-You can also set your own case number or add text if you prefer to give your case a name, like 10 class passes or CDM plan.
+You can also set your own case number or add text if you prefer to give your case a name, like 10 class passes or a Medicare plan.

 This is the case manager or primary practitioner responsible for managing the case.

 You can set a maximum budget for the case.
-Any appointments or supporting activities which are added and invoiced will be counted towards the case budget.
+Any appointments or support activities that are added and invoiced will be counted towards the case budget.
 Setting a budget is optional and you can exceed a budget if you choose to set one.
 Budgets are incredibly useful for managing a participant's NDIS budget or available funding for workers compensation claims.

 Approved # of appointments